laurelschlegel/laurelschlegel.github.io/about.md

 title: About
 permalink: /about/
 ---
-**About**
 Laurel Schlegel is a public history masters student at Northeastern University.
-She is currently working on a digital humanities project called Escaped Ads New Hampshire.
+She is currently working on a digital humanities project called **Escaped Ads New Hampshire**.
 Use this site to learn more about the project.